 - No history of previous failures at withdrawal

-If the elements above are present, then the situation might require more support and careful planning.
+If the above elements are present, the situation might require more support and careful planning.
 It does not mean that it cannot be a success!

 Starting a preventive in parallel with the withdrawal is an option

 Most people who fall into the trap of medication overuse headache had frequent headaches to start with.
-The withdrawal may help a lot, but you might still require preventive therapy for the long run.
-In the past, there was a dogma that preventive treatments were not effective if there was an overuse situation.
+The withdrawal may help a lot, but you might still require preventive therapy in the long run.
+In the past, there was a dogma that preventive treatments were not effective, causing an overuse situation.

 Research suggests that stopping cold turkey is the best approach for simple situations

-There is a lot of variability in the «how to detox» protocols around the world.
-Americans tend to use more bridge therapy and do not accept the «cold turkey approach», stating that it’s «too difficult».
+There is a lot of variability in the «how to detox» protocols worldwide.
+Americans tend to use more bridge therapy and do not accept the cold turkey approach, stating that it’s too difficult.
 Interestingly, a recent Scandinavian study shows the reverse.

-People tried a withdrawal either with limited amounts of acute meds, or with a «cold turkey» approach (no acute medications at all).
-In the end, the «cold turkey» group fared better, had even less anxiety (maybe because there was just no choice to take or not take a medication) and more success.
+People tried a withdrawal with limited amounts of acute meds or a cold turkey approach (no acute medications at all).
+In the end, the cold turkey group fared better, had even less anxiety (maybe because there was just no choice to take or not take medication), and had more success.
 We have to underline that participants in this study were not very complex cases, as these people are detoxed as inpatients in Denmark.

 Some people may need an inpatient withdrawal

-Indeed, there is research suggesting that a withdrawal at home is not always feasible.
+Indeed, research suggests that a withdrawal at home is not always feasible.
 The anxiety may be too high to manage, there might be withdrawal symptoms, and if the person has to run the household, rest might be limited.
 Different protocols exist around the world.
-Most of these involve multidisciplinary care, nursing support, IV medications and sometimes blocks and injections.
+Most involve multidisciplinary care, nursing support, IV medications, and sometimes blocks and injections.
 The inpatient stay can be a few days to two weeks.

-In Canada, it is very difficult or often impossible to access inpatient withdrawal for medication overuse headache, as inpatient beds are often reserved to very acute medical situations.
+In Canada, it is difficult or often impossible to access inpatient withdrawal for medication overuse headache, as inpatient beds are usually reserved for acute medical situations.

 How long should I stop the medications?

-A duration of 1 month is usually recommended.
+A duration of one month is usually recommended.
 The first two weeks are usually the most difficult.
 The withdrawal of triptans might be quicker.
 Opioids may take longer.

 If I take opioids, is it dangerous to stop abruptly?
 Should I stop slowly?

 This is a question to be discussed with your physician.
-If there is a problem of opioid tolerance or addiction, most pain clinics advise for a very slow taper.
+Most pain clinics advise a very slow taper if there is a problem with opioid tolerance or addiction .
 Some support therapies like Suboxone or Methadone can be used.
-If you are using high doses of opioids, it is possible that your headache neurologist will not be comfortable to manage your withdrawal.
+If you are using high doses of opioids, it is possible that your headache neurologist will not be comfortable managing your withdrawal.
 The help of a Pain Clinic might be needed.